Food Supplement to Sleep Well and Have a Restful Sleep

 It also has an anti-insomnia effect, as the literature shows that hops if combined with other herbs such as valerian, for example, are effective in combating sleep disorders.
 The same combination can have a relaxing effect 11,12.

-The 5 Hydroxytryptophan is a precursor to serotonin, a neurotransmitter responsible for well-being, and some experts refer to it as the neurotransmitter of happiness.
+The 5 Hydroxytryptophan is a precursor to serotonin, a neurotransmitter responsible for the well-being, and some experts refer to it as the neurotransmitter of happiness.

-5-HTP has advantages over tryptophan, mainly by more easily cross the blood-brain barrier, since it does not bind to plasma albumin (90% of plasma tryptophan are linked to albumin, having to compete with other amino acids in the blood-brain barrier).
+5-HTP has advantages over tryptophan, mainly by more easily crossing the blood-brain barrier, since it does not bind to plasma albumin (90% of plasma tryptophan are linked to albumin, having to compete with other amino acids in the blood-brain barrier).
 This increases its physiological effect as well as its benefits 13.